karrywong/karrywong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently a software engineer prototyping for the display of next-generation AR glasses at Meta Reality Labs.
+I am currently a software engineer prototyping next-generation AR glasses at Meta Reality Labs.

 Background and Core Proficiencies
 ======